Trying to dress a toddler can be one of the most mind-bending, patience-testing challenges you'll face as a parent.

 She shares this example, when she was on a plane with a family: During the trip, the child undressed itself and would not put any clothes on.
 They were landing in a Northern Hemisphere winter.
 When they walked out the door of the airport and then back in, they managed to put the clothes on with no argument.

 “Sometimes you have to let them go a little bit for them to work it out,” Chris says.

 If it is an event where you want them dressed in something specific, Chris says to do it early.

 A toddler usually argues when you’re disrupting an activity.
-They’re in a play moment; doing something else and they have a conniption because they don’t want to leave it.
-To avoid this, do it at the very start of the day, or at least as early as possible.
+They’re in a play moment, doing something else, and they have a conniption because they don’t want to leave it.
+To avoid this, get dressed at the very start of the day, or at least as early as possible.

-“As soon as he gets out of bed, take his pyjamas off and put his clothes on, cause then he doesn’t argue about it,” Chris says.
+“As soon as he gets out of bed, take his pyjamas off and put his clothes on, because then he doesn’t argue about it,” Chris says.

 Check out Chris' book Bringing Baby Home on the Pan McMillan website.

 Have a question of your own?
-Get in touch with Kinderling Helpline, and tune in Mondays at midday.
+Get in touch with Chris on Helpline, and tune in Fridays at 11.30am.

 Kids, record a Mother Day's radio message for mum